samsuh/2025-learnings/README.md

 - When writing methods (takes in &self), any number of references, any number of values, returning one reference.
 Omit OK. rust assumes return ref is the &self.
 "Elide" = Remove/Omit
 "Elision" = Removal/Omission

+if you take in 2 ref arguments, but the nature of the fn could return either one, mark both argument refs as `'a` so the return ref knows it can be either of them.